andreysaf/PDF-SDK-Evaluation-2021/README.md

 However, the text layer was off.
 At first, it is easy to think you are bad at CSS, but after a quick search seems like an [issue](https://github.com/wojtekmaj/react-pdf/issues/332) from 2019. @nikonet saved the day with his [fix](https://github.com/wojtekmaj/react-pdf/issues/332#issuecomment-458121654).
 Not an official fix, but oh well.

 Pros
-+ an impressive project by Wojciech Maj
++ an impressive project by [Wojciech Maj](https://wojtekmaj.pl/)
 + simple enough to get started
++ frequent commits and updates

 Cons
 - no UI
-- a lot of common issues that are not mentioned in docs or resolved in issues
+- a lot of common issues or gotchas that are not mentioned in docs or resolved in issues
+- still plagued by a lot of issues coming from PDF.js side, for example, when trying to select text

 #### PDF.js Express

+[PDF.js Express](https://pdfjs.express/) is a new player that provides an out of the box UI and annotation support on top of `PDF.js` rendering.

+##### Installation

 #### PDFTron WebViewer